marcoslar/marcoslar.com/now.md

 I'm reading:

+- The Linux Programming Interface by Michael Kerrisk
+- Unsong by Scott Alexander
 - A History of Western Philosophy by Bertrand Russell
 - TCP/IP Illustrated, Vol. 1: The Protocols by Kevin R. Fall, W. Richard Stevens
-- Effective Python by Brett Slatkin

 I'm writing: